 Amber Park 2 Bedroom + Study – Type B2 (678 sqft) Review

 At 678 sq ft, this 2 Bedroom + Study is compact by any standard and is amazing that they even have a Study included.
 Do note that this unit only comes with 1 Bathroom, while other 2 Bedroom units ranging from 700-753 sq ft have 2 Bathrooms.
 I’m not sure if the 1 Bathroom and compact size would be ideal for families so I’m guessing this is catered towards investors intending to rent the unit out.

-The kitchen comes with a decent amount of top and bottom cabinets in lacquered white high gloss finish with compressed quartz countertop space.
+The kitchen comes with a decent amount of top and bottom cabinets with a lacquered white high-gloss finish having a compressed quartz countertop space.
 I do think that white high gloss cabinets are not quite in fashion anymore but they do suit smaller units well.
-The induction stove and oven are provided by Swiss luxury appliance brand V-ZUG as part of their push into Singapore’s high end market.
-Other appliances such as the washer dryer and fridge however, are provided by the more mass market Bosch.
+The induction stove and oven are provided by Swiss luxury appliance brand V-ZUG as part of their push into Singapore’s high-end market.
+Other appliances such as the washer dryer and fridge, however, are provided by the more mass-market Bosch.

-Before I go into the dining area, the kitchen itself is overall a really good sized space.
+Before I go into the dining area, I need to admit the kitchen itself is overall a really good-sized space.
 You can’t enclose it, but I don’t think the target clientele for a 2 bedroom unit will mind all that much as space would be the biggest concern.

 What is definitely unflattering is the dining area, or the lack thereof.
 With a table that resembles more of a bar counter than an actual dining set with 2 chairs, the choice was questionable in my opinion.
 It also highlights how compact the area actually is (the dining area, to be specific).